 - Pay stubs (if any) for the last two months

-The court is required to charge a $245 case filing fee, a $75 miscellaneous administrative fee, and a $15 trustee surcharge.
+The court is required to charge a $338 case filing fee, a $78 miscellaneous administrative fee and a $15 trustee surcharge.
 In most cases, you have to pay these fees before filing, but in some cases, the court will permit you to pay in installments over the course of 120 days.

 A trustee is appointed to your case

-After your petition is filed, the U.S. trustee appoints an impartial case trustee to your case.
+After your petition is filed, an impartial trustee is assigned to your case.
 It’s the trustee’s job to administer your case and liquidate any nonexempt assets.